HENFIELD THEN AND NOW

 welcome to henfield

 Henfield is a large village in West Sussex, almost equidistant between Brighton and Horsham on the A281.
 These pages contain over 2,000 photographs of the village from the Victorian period to the present day - all with accompanying information.
 The colour photos, with one or two exceptions, are the product of my own cameras of varying types and makes - from compact to DSLR - over many years.
-I'm indebted to Alan Barwick, Curator of the Henfield Museum, for many of the black & white photos.
+I'm indebted to Alan Barwick, Curator of the Henfield Museum, for many of the black & white photos, and to the late Dr. Annabelle Hughes for material from her extensive archives.
+Her photos have [AH] added to the captions.

 Picture